typelevel/skunk/modules/docs/src/main/paradox/tutorial/Command.md

      .contramap { case Info(code, hos) => code *: hos *: EmptyTuple } // Command[Info]
 ```

 However in this case the mapping is entirely mechanical.
-Similar to `as` on query results, we can skip the boilerplate and `as` directly to an isomosphic case class.
+Similar to `to` on query results, we can skip the boilerplate and `to` directly to an isomosphic case class.

 ```scala mdoc
 val update3: Command[Info] =